 - 1. Conduct a review of the asset allocation and IPS on an annual basis, and in-depth analysis every three years, as set forth in Chapter II; - 2.
-With the CFO, recommend to the Board firms to serve as the Custodian and, if appropriate, the securities lending agent; - 3.
-Monitor and supervise the ongoing investment program asset allocation, risk, external managers, and the measurement and verification of investment management fees; - 4.
-Manage day-to-day investment operations; - 5.
-Manage day-to-day liquidity needs and rebalance the Trust Fund in accordance with rebalancing framework; - 6.
-Conduct manager searches and recommend candidates for Board approval for manager candidates that fall outside Investment Staff's authority; - 7.
-Address and resolve violations of investment manager guidelines; - 8.
-Negotiate manager fees and other outside vendor fees; and - 9.
-Monitor and provide analysis of the General Consultant and other advisors to the investment program, periodically.
+Monitor and supervise the ongoing investment program asset allocation, risk, external managers, and the measurement and verification of investment management fees; - 3.
+Manage day-to-day investment operations; - 4.
+Manage day-to-day liquidity needs and rebalance the Trust Fund in accordance with the Board-approved asset allocation; - 5.
+Conduct manager searches and recommend candidates for Board approval for manager candidates that fall outside Investment Staff's authority in accordance with SDCERA's Underwriting Model; - 6.
+Address and resolve violations of investment manager guidelines; and - 7.
+Negotiate manager fees and other outside vendor fees.